ronaldaug/gramateria/README.md

 - Added new blocks
 - Add Notyf for toast messages
 - Remove Gapesjs export plugin
+- Remove dashboard version in v1.0.4 which was built with vue.js, element UI and firebase. [reason of removing dashboard](#remove-message)

+#### Reason of removing dashboard
+<a name="remove-message"></a>
+Because making Gramateria to compatible with Vue, ElementUI and Firebase versions is not an easy task for me.
+And I want to keep Gramateria as a desktop based app.

+#### Roadmap
+- Add more blocks
+- Make it available for linux and window.
+- Add more SEO tags
+- Build multiple pages
 ### Credits
 - Grapesjs [Grapes JS](https://www.grapesjs.com/ "Grapes Js")
 - Bootstrap 5 [Bootstrap 5](https://www.getbootstrap.com/ "Bootstrap 5")